There are so many great things to do in Oaxaca.

 Mitla is another set of ruins that are worth a visit and one of my absolute favorite things to do in Oaxaca.

-Just like Monte Alban, I didn’t know anything about Mitla, so to hear how it managed to remain so intact after Spanish colonization was pretty cool.
+Just like Monte Alban, I didn’t know anything about Mitla, so to hear how it managed to remain intact after Spanish colonization was pretty cool.

 The carvings are absolutely stunning and for buildings that are so old (literally thousands of years old), they are still in incredible condition.
+Book onto the Mitla and Hierve del Agua tour here.

 Call me a geek, but there’s something cool about visiting the widest tree in the world.